List of Family Affairs characters: Matt Ellis

 Matt Ellis was played by Matthew Jay Lewis from 2000 until 2003.
 Matt arrives in Charnham in November 2000 with his girlfriend Karen Webb.
-They go to stay with Matt's sister, Nikki, and her family.
+They went to stay with Matt's sister, Nikki, and her family.
 Matt wants to marry Karen, but she always rejects his proposals because she is not ready yet.
 Eventually, she accepts his proposal, but before preparations could begin, Karen is diagnosed with breast cancer and the surgery leaves her unable to have children.
 Matt and Karen proceed with the wedding and look for a surrogate mother, and Kelly Hurst, the lesbian niece of local resident Sadie Hargreaves, offers to be one.
 Their marriage is broken when Karen starts an affair with Kelly.
 Matt dates Anna Gregory, a tenant from the local housing project at 14 Stanley Street run by Roy Farmer, A fierce custody battle over the baby ensues, culminating in Kelly's death in December 2002 after she falls down the stairs after arguing with Matt.
 In September 2003, Matt and Karen leave Charnham along with their baby, Grace, and Karen's brother, Jim, to join Jim's son Paul over in Spain.